David Barniville

-David Barniville is an Irish judge who has been the President of the Irish High Court since July 2022.
-He formerly practiced as a barrister and was the chair of the Bar Council of Ireland.
-He served as a judge of the High Court between 2017 and 2021 and was a judge of the Court of Appeal from 2021 to 2022.
+David Barniville is an Irish judge who has served as President of the High Court since July 2022 and a Judge of the High Court since July 2022, and previously from 2017 to 2021.
+He previously served as a Judge of the Court of Appeal from 2021 to 2022.
+He is also a former Chair of the Bar Council of Ireland.
 He is an ex officio member of the Supreme Court and the Court of Appeal.

-Early life
+Early life and education

 Barniville is from Dublin.
-He was born to Geraldine and Harry (both international tennis players), while his grandfather Henry Barniville was a senator and surgeon.
+He was born to Geraldine and Harry (both international tennis players), while his grandfather Henry Barniville was a member of Seanad Éireann and surgeon.
 He attended secondary school at Blackrock College.
 He studied for a BCL degree at University College Dublin, graduating in 1988.
 He completed his studies at the King's Inns.

 Legal career

 Barniville was called to the Bar in July 1990 and became a Senior Counsel in October 2006.
 He was called to the Bar of England and Wales in 2016.
 He is a Bencher of the King's Inns and of Middle Temple.

 His practice as a barrister consisted of commercial law and constitutional and administrative law.
 He was also an Accredited Mediator with a special interest in arbitration.
 He was counsel for the Beef Tribunal and appeared with Donal O'Donnell for Michael Lowry at the Moriarty Tribunal.
 He represented the Minister for Finance in the High Court on the nationalisation of Allied Irish Banks in December 2010, and again on the recapitalisation of Irish Life & Permanent.

 He appeared regularly in the European Court of Justice representing Ireland.

 He was the chairman of the Bar Council of Ireland between 2014 and 2016.
-He has also been a member of the Legal Services Regulatory Authority, the board of the Courts Service and of the Judicial Appointments Advisory Board and the Legal Aid Board.
+He has also been a member of the Legal Services Regulatory Authority, the Board of the Courts Service of the Judicial Appointments Advisory Board and the Legal Aid Board.
 In 2016, the Minister for Justice and Equality Frances Fitzgerald sought clarifications from the Bar Council on the procedure of Barniville's appointment to the Legal Services Regulatory Authority.
 The Department of Justice and Equality was ultimately satisfied with the selection process.

 He is an adjunct professor of law at the University of Limerick.
 He has acted as a governor of the National Maternity Hospital, Dublin and was the chair of Irish Rule of Law International.

 Judicial career

 High Court

 He was appointed a Judge of the High Court in December 2017.
 He was the court's designated arbitration judge from June 2018.
 As of 2020, he was the Judge in Charge of the Commercial List.

 In the High Court, he has presided over cases on matters including insolvency law, injunctions, defamation law, and judicial review.
 He was previously the Judge in Charge of the Strategic Infrastructure List, hearing appeals of An Bord Pleanála decisions, including for developments at Saint Anne's Park and Cherrywood, Dublin.

-He was appointed the chairperson of the Referendum Commission in September 2019 for the purpose of a referendum on Nonresident voting at Irish presidential elections.
+He was appointed the chairperson of the Referendum Commission in September 2019 for a referendum on Nonresident voting at Irish presidential elections.